Film in Miami

 The film history has a long history in Miami and greater South Florida and continues to grow as the entertainment industry expands throughout Florida.
 Miami is home to one of the largest production and distribution centers in the world for the film, television, commercial advertising, still photo, music and new media industries.
 The industry's combined economic impact in the local economy is about two billion dollars annually, with $100 to $150 million coming from more than 1,000 location filming shoots each year.
 There approximately 3,000 companies working in film and entertainment in Miami-Dade County, employing an estimated 15,000 workers.

 History

 1940s-1950s

 Miami, Florida has had a booming film and entertainment industry since the 1940s and 1950s.
 Films such as Moon Over Miami, A Hole in the Head, Key Largo, and 30 Seconds Over Tokyo capitalized on the unique tropical locations that the city and surrounding area offers.
-At the other end of the cinematic spectrum, Max Fleischer produced his Betty Boop, Popeye, and Superman cartoons as well as the features Gulliver's Travels and Mr. Bug Goes to Town from animation studios on the Miami River from 1938-1942.
+At the other end of the cinematic spectrum, Max Fleischer produced his Betty Boop, Popeye, and Superman cartoons as well as the features Gulliver's Travels and Mr. Bug Goes to Town from animation studios on the Miami River from 1938 to 1942.
 Fleischer had invented the rotoscope, which allowed him to make animations from live action film scenes, and the Fleischer Studios capitalized on the innovative process to rival Walt Disney as a top animation studio of the period.